 We learn the most about our clients by allowing ourselves to feel what they are feeling, to enter their world as if it were our own …. empathy is our major therapeutic contribution to our clients.
 (Kahn, 1991)

-In a therapy session we sit and talk, something we do very often in our everyday lives.
+In a psychotherapy or counselling session we sit and talk, something we do very often in our everyday lives.
 But therapy is different.
 I will listen and feel into your position, imagine your situation.
 Therapy happens when my empathic responses are attuned and helpful to you, you feel understood, then we have is what is called a ‘therapeutic alliance’.
 The alliance helps you to open up to explore your experience more fully.

 Depending upon what you are dealing with, you may need a lot of support in your therapy sessions.
 But therapy is not just about support.
 Change may require your thoughts and your emotional patterns to be gently challenged.
 Accepting the way things are is another part of therapy which can be deeply painful depending upon your problem.